 Note: A jigsaw is used to navigate difficult cuts, such as door jams, corners, and irregular shapes, and to cut hybrid flooring lengthwise (which can be tricky).

 Follow the Instructions – Every hybrid floor has an installation guide.
 These are usually in or on the product’s boxing and can be downloaded from our website.
-It is important to read this guide prior to installation and follow the manufacturer’s requirements at all times.
+It is important to read this guide before installation and follow the manufacturer’s requirements at all times.
 This will ensure the best results for your floor and the continuation of your warranty.

 Trims